-Now that Baby has passed her second birthday, she is moving around as much and as well as she ever has, and she may start to seem more interested in other children, too, whether it’s on the playground, in daycare, or with her cousins.
-She is taking a step forward, but her social skills are still evolving at this age, so be prepared for a few bumps along the way.
+Now that Baby has passed their second birthday, they are moving around as much and as well as they ever have, and they may start to seem more interested in other children, too, whether it’s on the playground, in daycare, or with their cousins.
+They are taking a step forward, but their social skills are still evolving at this age, so be prepared for a few bumps along the way.

 It’s all about Baby

 During the third year, toddlers are generally very inwardly focused – in many ways, they seem to only think of themselves.
 It’s not selfishness, though – children this age really don’t have the ability to consider the feelings of others, which is why sharing is such a tough concept for them.
 They will move past this challenging phase, but for now, it’s totally normal and expected.

 Two is also the classic age for what’s called parallel play.
 Put a group of 2-year-olds together in a playroom, and typically you’ll see them playing near – but not with – one another.
 This independent play can actually help keep feelings from being hurt.
 Sparks can fly when toddlers play together since they see no problem with grabbing a classmate’s truck or stuffed bear.

 Toddlers can be bundles of emotions, and an emotion that bubbles up a lot in the third year is frustration.
 It’s more expected when toddlers struggle to get dressed or have to wait in line on a shopping trip, but frustration also can show up at playtime.
 A toddler may want to play (now) with the building blocks their playgroup friends have, or may get upset when an older cousin can get the toy train to move so much faster than they can.
 While this frustration is normal as toddlers’ skills develop more slowly than their ambitions, it can make it so playtime with friends isn’t all fun and games, too.